 1. AHRQ Announces Expanded Resource to Help Adults Stay Healthy

 AHRQ released the Pocket Guide to Good Health for Adults, a revised and expanded booklet for health care consumers.
 This guide updates the Put Prevention Into Practice program's Personal Health Guide and is based on the most current research-based recommendations from the U.S. Preventive Services Task Force.
 The Pocket Guide to Good Health for Adults tells patients which preventive services they need and when, and it reminds providers to deliver appropriate preventive services while involving patients directly in their preventive care.
-Select to access the English version and to access the Spanish version.
+Select to access the English version and to access Spanish-language resources.
 A print copy is available by sending an E-mail to AHRQPubs@ahrq.hhs.gov.

 2. Fourth AHRQ Web-Assisted Audioconference on Bioterrorism and Health System Preparedness Set for October 21